-The ongoing political protests in Thailand and the hasty cancellation of the 14th Asean economic summit that saw 14 heads of state hurriedly evacuated from a Pattaya hotel rooftop by helicopter will have a long-lasting affect on Thailand.
+The ongoing political protests in Thailand and the hasty cancellation of the 14th Asean Economic Summit yesterday (April 11) that saw 14 heads of state hurriedly evacuated from a Pattaya hotel rooftop by helicopter will have a long-lasting effect on Thailand.

-While the rights of the red-shirted pro-democracy supporters to protest is not disputed, the lack of support the government received from the Thailand military and the Royal Thai Police force in protecting the group of visiting dignitaries can only raise the question of who is really running the country.
+While the rights of the red-shirted pro-democracy supporters to protest is not disputed, the lack of support the government received from the Thailand military and the Royal Thai Police (RTP) in protecting the visiting dignitaries only raises questions on who is really running the country.

 An unnamed government source said security authorities planned to arrest UDD leaders, and possibly charge them with national unrest and treason.

-The authorities would gather evidence that covered the leaders’ speeches and activities to back the allegations that they intended to overthrow the government and warrants for their arrests would be sought from the court, the Bangkok Post said.
+The authorities would gather evidence that covered the leaders’ speeches and activities to back the allegations that they intended to overthrow the government.
+Warrants for their arrest would be sought from the court, the Bangkok Post said.

-While it is understandable that the great loss of face suffered by Thailand as a whole on the international stage should prompt this sort of reaction, it is reasonable to also expect the same wrath should be felt by the heads of the Thai military and Thai police, as well as by Deputy Prime Minister Suthep Thaugsuban who was charged with managing the security arrangements for the summit.
+While it is understandable that the great loss of face suffered by Thailand on the international stage should prompt this sort of response, it is reasonable to expect the same wrath should be felt by the heads of the Thai military, the RTP, as well as deputy prime minister Suthep Thaugsuban who was charged with managing the security arrangements for the summit.

-If Prime Minister Abhisit is unable to get the Thai military and Thai police to carry out their duties the prospect further bloodshed on the street of Bangkok and throughout Thailand appears inevitable.
+If PM Veijajiva is unable to get the Thai military and police to carry out their duties the prospect of further bloodshed on the street of Bangkok and throughout Thailand appears inevitable.

-For those in the Thai tourism industry these latest protests harbor no good news and already industry representatives are predicting losses to to the tourism industry this year alone of more than Bt200 million (about $US5.6 million).
+For those in the Thai tourism industry these latest protests harbour no good news and already industry representatives are predicting losses to the tourism industry this year alone of more than Bt200 million (about $US5.6 million).

-The industry accounts for more than 11 per cent of the Thai economy and the Tourism Authority of Thailand was forecasting 15.5 million foreign tourists generating revenue of around $US16 billion prior to the PAD protests that crippled the country last year.
+The industry accounts for more than 11 per cent of the Thai economy and the Tourism Authority of Thailand (TAT) was forecasting 15.5 million foreign tourists generating revenue of around $16 billion prior to the PAD protests that crippled the country last year.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me